-When investors buy a stock, what they are actually buying is a fraction of a company.
-Their stock ownership entitles them to profits proportionate to the amount of the company they own.
+When investors buy a stock, what they are actually buying is a fraction of the company.
+Their stock ownership entitles them to dividends proportionate to the amount of the company they own.

-Companies sell stock to raise funds for their day-to-day operations.
+Companies sell stock to raise funds for their day-to-day operations and expansion.
 There is no obligation for stockholders to hold their stock longer than what serves their purpose.
-Stocks are fully liquid.
+Stocks are fully liquid during market hours.

-Mutual funds use economy of force by collecting money from many investors for the benefit of having a fund manager make decisions about which stocks, bonds, and other securities to trade while passive mutual funds track a sector or index.
+Mutual funds use economies of scale by collecting money from many investors.
+Active mutual funds have a fund manager make decisions about which stocks, bonds, and other securities to trade while passive mutual funds track a sector or index.